peejaywk/PremierFootball/assets/documentation/testing.md

 * [Lighthouse Report - Home Page(Mobile)](LightHouseReport-Home-Mobile.pdf)
 * [Lighthouse Report - Team Page(Desktop)](LightHouseReport-Team-Desktop.pdf)
 * [Lighthouse Report - Team Page(Mobile)](LightHouseReport-Team-Mobile.pdf)
-    * This reported a peformance score of 70 when testing for mobile devices which indicates a slow load time for the page.
-However, when testing the website on an actual mobile device the page loaded quickly with no noticable delay.
+    * This reported a performance score of 70 when testing for mobile devices which indicates a slow load time for the page.
+However, when testing the website on an actual mobile device the page loaded quickly with no noticeable delay.
 Therefore, no effort will be made to improve this score unless it becomes an issue at a later date.
 * [Lighthouse Report - Contact Page(Desktop)](LightHouseReport-Contact-Desktop.pdf)
 * [Lighthouse Report - Contact Page(Mobile)](LightHouseReport-Contact-Mobile.pdf)